Ares-Developers/Ares-docs/ui-features/customizabledropdowncolors.rst

 Customizable Dropdown Colors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The player colors shown in the dropdown list in the menu are hardcoded
+The player colors shown in the dropdown list in the menu are hardcoded in
-in Yuri's Revenge and they map to hardcoded color schemes in-game.
+:game:`Yuri's Revenge` and they map to hardcoded color schemes in-game.
-Ares removes the hardcoding and lets you customize all existing colors
+:game:`Ares` removes the hardcoding and lets you customize all existing colors
 and even add more of them.

-Custom Dropdown Colors.
+.. index:: Interface; Custom Dropdown Colors.

-Using uimd.ini you can define up to 16 colors to be shown in the
+Using :file:`uimd.ini` you can define up to 16 colors to be shown in the
 dropdown lists.
-Replace `X` by the numbers from `1` to `Count`
+Replace :tag:`X` by the numbers from :value:`1` to :tag:`Count`
 (without leading zeros):

+:tagdef:`[Colors]Count=integer`
-:[Colors]Count= (integer): The number of colors to display.
-Values
+  The number of colors to display.
+Values from 8 to 16 are valid and :tag:`Ares`
-  from 8 to 16 are valid and Ares enforces these limits.
-Defaults to
+  enforces these limits.
+Defaults to :value:`8`.
-  `8`.
-Count=
+:tagdef:`[Colors]SlotX.DisplayColor=R,G,B`
-:[Colors]SlotX.DisplayColor= (R,G,B): The color displayed in the
-  dropdown lists to preview the in-game color scheme in RGB format, that
+  The color displayed in the dropdown lists to preview the in-game color scheme
-  is three comma separated values from 0 to 255.
-Default depends on slot
+  in RGB format, that is three comma separated values from 0 to 255.
+Default
-  index.
-SlotX.DisplayColor=
+  depends on slot index.
+:tagdef:`[Colors]SlotX.ColorScheme=Color scheme`
-:[Colors]SlotX.ColorScheme= (Color scheme): The name of the color
+  The name of the color scheme defined in :file:`rulesmd.ini`'s :tag:`[Colors]`
-  scheme defined in rulesmd.ini's `[Colors]` section this slot maps to
+  section this slot maps to in-game.
-  in-game.
 Default depends on slot index.
-SlotX.ColorScheme=
+:tagdef:`[Colors]SlotX.Tooltip=CSF label`
-:[Colors]SlotX.Tooltip= (CSF label): The text shown as tool tip when
-  the player hovers over the color in the dropdown list.
-Default depends
+  The text shown as tool tip when the player hovers over the color in the
-  on slot index.
-SlotX.Tooltip=
+  dropdown list.
+Default depends on slot index.

-You can use `Observer` instead of `SlotX` to define the colors used
+You can use :tag:`Observer` instead of :tag:`SlotX` to define the colors used
 for observers.

-Ares will display all color slots from `1` to `Count`.
-You may
+:game:`Ares` will display all color slots from :value:`1` to :tag:`Count`.
+You
-redefine any property without having to redefine the entire list.
+may redefine any property without having to redefine the entire list.

-It is your responsibility to select appropriate values.
-Ares will not
+It is your responsibility to select appropriate values. :game:`Ares` will not
-check whether color values and color schemes are unique and
+check whether color values and color schemes are unique and distinguishable.
-distinguishable.

-Quickstart: Ares defaults to the original game's values and adds six
+.. quickstart:: \ :game:`Ares` defaults to the original game's values and adds
-more definitions not shown by default.
+  six more definitions not shown by default.
 To display those new items, set
-`Count=14`.
+  :tag:`Count=14`.
 Note that these additional color schemes have been added
-merely for demonstration purposes and they might collide with the
+  merely for demonstration purposes and they might collide with the original
-original color schemes.
+  color schemes.

 Default values